-Accurrant UK Ltd will remedy any defect or malfunction occurring with this product during a two year guarantee period from date of purchase.
+Accurrant UK Ltd will remedy any defect or malfunction occurring with this product during a two-year guarantee period from date of purchase.
 This guarantee does not extend to malfunctions or defects caused by damage or unreasonable use, including the failure to provide the correct types of lubrication and water or by not controlling the gas correctly.
-The guarantee registration card should be returned to us.

-If a claim is to be made within the two year guarantee period, in the first instance, return both the product to your dealer.
-In the event of your problem not being able to be fixed by your dealer, they will contact us for advice.
-If necessary we will arrange for the product to be returned to our service department for repair.
+If a claim is to be made within the two-year guarantee period, in the first instance, return both the product and guarantee card to your dealer.
+In the event of your problem not being able to be fixed by your dealer, he will contact us for advice.
+If necessary, we will arrange for the product to be returned to our service department for repair.

 This guarantee is quoted in addition to all legal rights of the purchaser under the Sale of Goods Act, and shall expire two years from the date of purchase.
-Under no circumstances shall Accuraft UK Ltd be responsible for any consequential damages arising in regard to any Accuraft UK Ltd product.
+Under no circumstances shall Accurraft UK Ltd be responsible for any consequential damages arising regarding any Accurraft UK Ltd product.